 Thule RideAlong Lite Review – Results of our Test Rides

 The Thule RideAlong Lite is a more basic and budget-friendly version of Thule’s wildly popular RideAlong child bike seat.
 In a nutshell, the Lite doesn’t recline, has standard style shoulder straps, three shoulder height options instead of a continuously adjustable slide, and lacks the original RideAlong’s soft, breathable padding.

 That said, let’s not focus on the glass being half-empty when really, it’s definitely half-full.
 The RideAlong Lite is a fantastic option for budget-conscious families who can forgo some of the higher-end features in exchange for a lower price tag from a very reputable brand.

 Thule makes seven different child bike seats, four of which are rear frame-mounted.
 The names can be a bit confusing, as can the differences between them.
 Here’s a quick summary comparison of their rear-mounted seats.

-Thule Ridealong: (Frame-mounted) **The RideAlong has been discontinued and replaced by the RideAlong Lite.** With backpack-style shoulder straps that don’t slip off shoulders, continuously adjustable shoulder height settings, and a reclining seat, the Ridealong is our favorite choice if you don’t mind its lack of ventilation.
+Thule Ridealong: (Frame-mounted) With backpack-style shoulder straps that don’t slip off shoulders, continuously adjustable shoulder height settings, and a reclining seat, the Ridealong is our favorite choice if you don’t mind its lack of ventilation.

 Thule Ridealong Lite: (Frame-mounted) A “budget” version of the original RideAlong, the Lite is perfect for budget-minded families.